walnuthq/madara-docs/docs/quickstart/run_appchain.md

 ### Settlement layer

 All of our Appchain's transactions are secured by another, underlying blockchain.
-This other chain is called the Settlement Layer.
+This other chain is called the settlement layer.

-The settlement layer's is used to secure the Appchain.
+The settlement layer is used to secure the Appchain.
 If, for whatever reason, the Appchain stops functioning, all of its assets can be recovered in the settlement layer.

 Running an Appchain with the CLI sets up an Ethereum blockchain as the settlement layer.